This is the story of Dr. Monticore VonBraun, his family, and their unfortunate experiences with the house known as the "Rebel Yell".

 Admission to the Haunting Fields was $20 for five attractions: Pirates Of Emerson (1 haunt and a chain link maze), A Ghoul's Night from Fresno (2 haunts), Heartstoppers Haunted House from Sacramento, and Rebel Yell.
 We had thousands of visitors and it was an amazing experience we will never forget.

-Since we started the 'Yell nineteen years ago (!) we have visited many other haunted attractions, dark rides, theme park Halloween events, and trade shows.
+Since we started the 'Yell 25 years ago (!) we have visited many other haunted attractions, dark rides, theme park Halloween events, and trade shows.
 Our favorite haunts have always been those with a consistent theme and story, original music and characters, lots of detail in the scenes, and scares that come from unexpected places.
 There was a time when you would find chainsaws and Freddy Krueger masks in our haunt, but these days we strive to tell our own story and give people something they haven't seen before.

 I haven't talked much here about all of the actors, builders, artists and designers that have worked with the Rebel Yell over the years, mainly because there are so many of them and I could go on for days about all they have done.
 I'll just say that we have been fortunate to work with some very talented, dedicated, delightfully twisted people and the Rebel Yell would not exist today if not for their hard work.